NilmaniAbhayarathna/Microcomputers/README.md

 ## DISCUSSION
+Working in this laboratory caused certain challenges for us.
+Human and equipment mistake are the causes of these problems.
+We printed the wrong side of the PCB and connected it incorrectly the first time we printed it.
+Sensors and switches are employed in this circuit.
+In order to use switches and sensors, we had to update the code.
+In addition, there were a few issues with power delivery.
+5V had to be delivered, but it couldn't be provided in a reliable manner.
+Several approaches were tried until a relay module was able to supply the necessary electricity.

 ## CONCLUSION
 This lab was completed as group work, which improved our capacity for teamwork.
 We encountered a variety of challenges while we created the code and designed the circuit.
 Especially while we were performing the hardware demonstration, it was a terrific experience to identify mistakes and decide how to fix them as a group.
 We were able to understand the behavior of the pic16f877a and other components properly.
 In conclusion, the task was completed satisfactorily, and the result was what was expected.